George Michael: 1990s

 Listen Without Prejudice Vol. 1 was released in September 1990.
 The title is an indication of his desire to be taken more seriously as a songwriter.
-It reached No. 23 in the UK and No. 27 in the US in October 1990.
 The album was released in Europe on 3 September 1990, and one week later in the US.
 It reached No. 1 in the UK Albums Chart and peaked at No. 2 on the US Billboard 200.
 It spent a total of 88 weeks on the UK Albums Chart and was certified four-times Platinum by the BPI.
 The album produced five UK singles, all of which were released within an eight-month period: "Praying for Time", "Waiting for That Day", "Freedom!
 '90", "Heal the Pain", and "Cowboys and Angels" (the latter being his only single not to chart in the UK top 40).
 Michael refused to do any promotion for the album.
 At the 1991 Brit Awards, Listen Without Prejudice Vol. 1 won the award for Best British Album.

 The album's first single, "Praying for Time", with lyrics concerning social ills and injustice, was released in August 1990.
 James Hunter of Rolling Stone magazine described the song as "a distraught look at the world's astounding woundedness.
 Michael offers the healing passage of time as the only balm for physical and emotional hunger, poverty, hypocrisy, and hatred."
 The song was an instant success, reaching No. 1 on the US Billboard Hot 100 and No. 6 in the UK.
 A video was released shortly thereafter, consisting of the lyrics on a dark background.
 Michael did not appear in this video or any subsequent videos for the album.
 The second single from Listen Without Prejudice Vol. 1, "Waiting for That Day", was an acoustic-heavy single, released as an immediate follow-up to "Praying for Time".